Math

 - Grade 9-10

-- Prerequisite: Algebra 1A; Regular or honors is required for graduation
+- Prerequisite: Algebra 1A; Algebra 1 is a required course for graduation

-This course will continue the study of algebra with an in-depth look at properties of exponents, quadratic equations, radicals and rational expressions, and equations with rational expressions.
-General statistics and probability, along with operations and applications of matrices, will also be topics of interest.
+This course will continue the study of algebra with an in-depth look at properties of exponents, exponential functions, and quadratic functions.
+Other topics of interest include radical expressions, rational expressions, and general statistics.

 - One Semester